Student Disciplinary Regulations (Code of Conduct)

 Any organizations or members of the university community may propose amendments by providing a written proposal to the Dean of Students.

-At least every five years, and sooner when the Dean of Students determines it is necessary, a committee shall be established by the Senior Vice President of Student Affairs to review the current Student Disciplinary Regulations and recommend any amendments to the university community.
+At least every five years, and sooner when the Dean of Students determines it is necessary, a committee shall be established by the Senior Vice President for Student Affairs to review the current Student Disciplinary Regulations and recommend any amendments to the university community.
 Amendments to the university Student Disciplinary Regulations will not be effective until approved by the President and published in the Iowa State Daily.

 This amendment procedure shall not be construed to supersede the Board of Regents policy that places authority in the President to declare a state of emergency and sanction any person who is found to have violated a presidential order concerning a declared state of emergency. top